 About Brief Psychotic Disorder

-Brief psychosis, also called brief psychotic disorder, is a short-term illness with psychotic symptoms.
-Such symptoms have a sudden onset but last for less than a month, after which the individual usually recovers.
+Some of our clients have a form of psychosis called brief psychosis.
+This is a short-term illness with psychotic symptoms.
+Such symptoms of psychosis have a sudden onset but last for less than a month.
+After that, the individual usually recovers.

-Three basic forms of brief psychosis or brief psychotic disorder include:
+Three basic types of brief psychosis or brief psychotic illness include:

-Brief psychotic disorder with obvious stressor (also called brief reactive psychosis) – Occurs shortly after and often as a response to a major stress or trauma, such as the death of a loved one, an assault, an accident or a natural disaster.
-Most brief psychotic disorders occur as the result of a very disturbing event.
+- Brief psychotic disorder with obvious stressor (also called brief reactive psychosis) – Occurs shortly after and often as a response to a major stress or trauma.
+Examples include the death of a loved one, an assault, an accident or a natural disaster.
+Most brief psychotic illnesses occur as the result of a very disturbing event.

-Brief psychotic disorder without obvious stressor – No apparent or obvious stress or trauma that triggers the illness.
+- Brief psychotic disorder without obvious stressor – No obvious stress or trauma triggers the illness.

 Symptoms of Brief Psychosis